Frequently Asked Questions

 WHAT ARE THE REQUIREMENTS FOR ENTRY INTO THE LANGUAGE IMMERSION PROGRAMS AND MONTESSORI PROGRAMS?

-Students need to be assessed before a transfer can be offered for College Park Mandarin Immersion, Fiesta Gardens Spanish Immersion, North Shoreview Montessori, or Parkside Montessori for grades 1-5.
-Kindergarten students do not need to be assessed.
+Students need to be assessed before a transfer can be offered for College Park Mandarin Immersion, Fiesta Gardens Spanish Immersion, North Shoreview Montessori, or Parkside Montessori for grades 1-5 and 6-8.
+Kindergarten/TK students do not need to be assessed.

 Students requesting the Abbott Middle School Spanish Immersion Program and Bayside Academy Mandarin Immersion Program must have completed the elementary immersion program at Fiesta Gardens for Abbott or at College Park for Bayside Academy 6-8.